 When Michelle Costley reflects back on the four and a half months her twin boys spent at Regina General Hospital’s Neonatal Intensive Care Unit (NICU), she is positive and grateful.

 For the next four months, Michelle stayed in the hostel, just down the hall from the NICU.
 While it was an extraordinary situation, Michelle found routine by spending most of her day with the babies and resting in the hostel.
 Her husband Chad stayed home at the farm with their other two boys, and was relieved Michelle was at the hospital to take care of the twins.
-The Rawlco Centre Hostel is located close to the NICU and Special Care Unit.
+The Rawlco Centre Hostel (since renamed the Rawlco Centre for Mother Baby Care) is located close to the NICU and special care unit.
 It provides a comfortable and relaxing place for parents to stay.
 With private bedrooms, washrooms and a shared living space and kitchen, families can have privacy or visit with others in similar situations.

 During her stay, Michelle noticed the common room fridge was always full.
 Michelle and Chad knew they wanted to pay it forward for all the support they received.
 Through Hospitals of Regina Foundation, they provided mini-fridges for all the individual rooms.
 The fridges allow mothers to pump and store their milk, so it is readily accessible when a baby needed it, especially in the middle of night.